 - It can also be used to make delicious Gnudi, the lighter potato-free version of Gnocchi.

-- Use it as a topping for pizzas alongside your other favourite toppings.
+- Use it as a topping for pizzas alongside your other favorite toppings.

-- Due to it’s fairly neutral, yet creamy, flavour you can use it as part of some delicious breakfast toasts served with honey/syrup and fruit. ( think peaches, plums, or citrus fruits)
+- Due to it’s relatively neutral, yet creamy flavor, you can use it as part of some delicious breakfast toasts served with honey/syrup and fruit. ( think peaches, plums, or citrus fruits)

-- Alternatively use it for savoury toast, like I have below, with herbs and olive oil.
+- Alternatively, use it for savory toast, as I have below, with herbs and olive oil.

-- Delicious in tarts and quiche’s, alongside some fresh seasonal veg.
+- Delicious in tarts and quiche’s, like this Ricotta & Spinach pie ‘Tarte Soleil’ alongside some fresh seasonal veg.

 - Not to mention ricotta-based pancakes and cakes!!

-Simply mix your milk and salt till just below boiling level, stirring occasionally.
-Switch off the heat and add the lemon juice then leave it to rest for around 10 minutes to curdle and seperate curd from the whey.
+Simply mix your milk and salt at medium heat till just below boiling level, stirring occasionally.
+You can do this with a thermometer ( boiling level is 212.3F/ 100C), or wait for it to JUST begin to boil and switch off the heat immediately.
+Add the lemon juice then leave it to rest for around 10 minutes to curdle and separate the curd from the whey.